Chongjin: Shipping

 Chongjin's port has established itself as a critical component of busy international shipping trade with neighbouring parts of Northeast and Southeast Asia.
 Of DPRK's eight international shipping ports, Chongjin is thought to be the second most economically important (after Nampho port on the west coast) and serves as a base of trade to Russia and Japan.
 Chongjin also boasts a seamen's club which serves to cater for foreign crews as well as a meeting base for North Koreans and foreigners engaged in the shipping trade.

 The People's Republic of China and Russia have set up their consulates in Chongjin.
 It is unique for a North Korean city to have a foreign consulate.
 Chongjin is the administrative centre of the North Hamgyong Province.

 Transport

 Air

-Orang Airport located in Orang County 40 kilometres from Chongjin is equipped with a 2500 m runway on military and civilian dual purpose air station (CHO).
+Orang Airport located in Orang County, 40 kilometres from Chongjin, is equipped with a 2500 m runway on a military and civilian dual purpose air station (CHO).
 North Korea planned to upgrade an old airport near Hamhung as late as 2003, so that it would have a 4000 m runway, and would act as the nation's second international airport.
 However, it is still not completed.

 Rail

-The Wonson-Rason Railway and Chongjin-Rason Railway (Pyongra Line) electric railways operated by the Korean State Railway connect Rason and capital Pyongyang.
+The Wonson-Rason Railway and Chongjin-Rason Railway (Pyongra Line) electric railways operated by the Korean State Railway connect Rason and the capital Pyongyang.